rewls/linux-device-drivers/01-an-introduction-to-device-drivers.md

         - Almost every system operation eventually maps to a physical device.

+        - With the exception of the processor, memory, anda very few other entities, any and all device control operations are performed by code thatis specific to the device being addressed.

+        - That code is called a *device driver*.

+        - The kernel must have embedded in it a device driver for every peripheral presend on a system, from the hard drive to the keyboard and the tape drive.

     - Networking

         - Networking must be managed by the operating system, because most network operations are not specific to a process: incomming packets are asynchronous events.

+        - The system is in charge of delivering delivering data packets across program and network interfaces, and it must control the execution of programs according to their network activity.

+        - Additionally, all the routing and address resolution issues are implemented within the kernel.

 ### Loadable Modules